Direct dependencies between neurons explain activity

 \subsection{Information in direct dependencies.}

-The entropy of the true computation $S_\text{true} = S(Q)$ defines the latent variability that cannot be explained by input-output dependencies of any order; however, unless the number of inputs $n$ is small, $S_\text{true}$ cannot be estimated directly.
-The total variability of the neuron with no knowledge of the inputs is defined by the entropy $S_\text{tot}$ of the marginal $P(y)$.\cite{Strong-01} Between these two extremes, with knowledge of only the direct dependencies $P(y | x_i)$, the entropy (in nats) of the minimal computation [Eq.~(\ref{eq_P2})] is given by
+The true entropy of the neuron $S_\text{true}$ defines the latent variability that cannot be explained by dependencies on the inputs; however, unless the number of inputs $n$ is small, $S_\text{true}$ cannot be estimated directly from data.
+The total variability of the neuron with no knowledge of the inputs is defined by the entropy $S_\text{tot}$ of the marginal $P(y)$.\cite{Strong-01} Between these two extremes, with knowledge of only the direct dependencies $P(y | x_i)$, the entropy (in nats) of the maximum entropy model [Eq.~(\ref{eq_P2})] is given by